Hlupi/pizza-configurator/README.md

 ## This project included the following requirements:

-Create a pizza configurator for NewAgePizza.com, a new and hip venture to get your pizza.
+Create a pizza configurator for Pizza Pi, a new and hip venture to get your pizza.
-It should be a single page where the user can first choose a base, then a sauce, and finally some 3 toppings.
+It should be a single page where the user can first choose a base, then a sauce, and finally some toppings.
 Last but not least, the user can choose turbo-drone-delivery which is an additional 10% on top of the total pizza price.

 It is important that the user can change previous steps even if they already changed stuff before.